Skip to content

 Zion National Park (Utah)

-The towering sandstone cliffs of Zion, known for their striking cream, pink, and red colors, are still rising due to geological isostasy.
-This process, related to the Earth’s crust rebounding from glacial weight, gradually elevates these magnificent structures, altering the landscape at a pace imperceptible to humans.
+Zion is probably the park that surprised me the most.
+The drive into the canyon alone is worth the trip.
+But here's the wild part: those towering sandstone cliffs, known for their striking cream, pink, and red colors, are still rising due to geological isostasy.
+This process, related to the Earth's crust rebounding from glacial weight, gradually elevates these magnificent structures at a pace imperceptible to humans.
+So every time we visit, Zion is technically a tiny bit taller than the last time :)

 "In an area from Zion to the Rocky Mountains, forces deep within the earth started to push the surface up.
 This was not chaotic uplift, but very slow vertical hoisting of huge blocks of the crust.
 Zion’s elevation rose from near sea level to as high as 10,000 feet above sea level.